 "Rory, what's the matter?" asks Hazelle, both worried and incredulous at his sudden distress.
 He's an emotional teenager, sure, but he rarely gets this upset.

 Rory just shakes his head, finding his way into her neck.
 He has to crouch, he's gotten so tall.
 All of her children have done this since infancy, and it only bothers her when it's to hide from something.
 She has a niggling feeling she knows what her son is hiding from.

 "I don't want to see Katniss.
 I can't.
 Gale wants me to watch out for her but he - they-"

 Hazelle lightly pushes Rory away from her to caress and study his face.
 "What happened?"

 When Rory mumbles that he can't tell her, that he promised Gale, anger flares up in Hazelle at both of them - Gale, for pitting Rory against his conscience, and Rory, for being so loyal to his brother that he'll keep secrets from his own mother.

 "Rory Hawthorne," she says through clenched teeth, and it's enough.

 "Gale thinks he killed Prim."
 At that, Hazelle detaches herself from her son completely, as if his words have burned her.
-But Rory continues speaking to the floor, "He was involved in those parachute bombs in the Capitol - the ones that took out our medics and those kids.
+But Rory continues speaking to the floor, "He was involved in those parachute bombs in the Capitol - the ones that went off twice.
 That was us - or, well, Thirteen - not the Capitol.
 He said that's why Katniss killed President Coin and why she didn't get executed.
-And, I don't know, he told me to make sure she was okay but I can't just see her after I know all that.
-Right?
+And, I don't know, he told me to make sure she was okay but I can't just see her after I know all that, right?
 I mean, I won't stalk her or anything but I don't want to have to talk to her when she knows about what Gale did."